paccao/minecraft-server/README.md

 Are taken automatically with simple backups.
 They are stored as a zip in `mc-data/simplebackups/<$LEVEL>/`

-$LEVEL comes from the compose files values.
+$LEVEL should match the value of the var `LEVEL` in the compose file.

 ## Online mode